eziomaciavelli/weather-application/README.md

-# мини приложение "Погода" на Java
+# Weather Application in Java